gkorpal/HtDP/README.md

               (cons (first alon) (smallers (rest alon) n)) (smallers (rest alon) n))]))
 ````

+Note that this implementation is for a list instead of an array, hence is based on the very early versions of quicksort in which the leftmost element of the partition is chosen as the pivot element.
+Unfortunately, [this causes worst-case behavior on already sorted arrays](https://en.wikipedia.org/wiki/Quicksort#Choice_of_pivot), which is a rather common use-case.

 For more information, I would recommend reading [Beautiful Racket](https://beautifulracket.com/) by Matthew Butterick.